Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 Structure is the language of emergence.

-This Unified Scaffold offers the first complete model of reality as recursive emergence from contrast, stabilized by relation, and unfolding through time.
+This Scaffold Theory offers the first complete model of reality as recursive emergence from contrast, stabilized by relation, and unfolding through time.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15621710.svg)](https://doi.org/10.5281/zenodo.15621710)
 **📌 For academic citation, use this DOI:** [10.5281/zenodo.15621710](https://doi.org/10.5281/zenodo.15621710)